All Episodes

 The Republican Party's the minority party in Wisconsin.

-Wisconsin's a blue state.
+Wisconsin's a blue state, or has been.

-The grassroots is the tea party.
+The grassroots is the Tea Party.

 That's what they can't deal with.